Recycling Theme Lesson Plans for Preschool on Earth Day

-Earth day is a great example of helping the environment and the earth with positive changes.
+Earth day is a great example of helping the environment and the earth by making positive changes.
 This recycling theme for preschool works well as an Earth Day Theme for kids as well.

-For some of us, when growing up, everything went into the garbage can.
-It may have taken us some time to get used to remembering to put our recyclable materials into the recycle bin.
+For some of us, when we were growing up, everything went into the garbage can.
+It may have taken us some time to get used to remembering to put our recyclable materials into the recycle bin, so that they can be recycled and reused to cut down on waste in our landfills.

 Using a fun recycling theme for kids we can learn how to explain recycling to preschoolers as well as all the facts about recycling and how it helps the earth, the air, environment and animals.
 Let’s help get the world recycling as much as we can!

 Teaching preschool children and young kids the importance of recycling is a subject we can turn into a fun school classroom and recycling theme for preschool lesson plan activity for Earth Day.
 Together we can Reduce, Reuse, Recycle.

 (recycle resources, recycle songs, pre school activities etc. provided at the end of the recycling theme.)

 Start the week off by talking about Recycling as a morning circle-time lesson.
 Here are some questions you can ask the preschool or kindergarten children: